nofitnessforpurpose/TopSlotPower01/README.md

 </div>
 <BR>

-As anticipated, the regulator and diode are the heat sources, the thermal image shows good heat soak into the PCB and additionally into the USB connector and its over mould.
+As anticipated the regulator and diode are the heat sources, the thermal image shows good heat soak into the PCB and additionally into the USB connector and its over mould.

-Voltage regulation output voltage was found to be better than 0.3% between no load and full load.
+Voltage regulators output voltage was found to be better than 0.3% between no load and full load.
 Effective voltage regulation at SVB was 0.5%.

 Near Field H Probe indication of the Rev 0.1 unit confirmed expectations that under typical operating conditions the units emissions were low / undetectable (i.e. orders of magnitude lower than a co-located Arduino Nano).
 At full load, the magnetics and current flow gave rise to a characteristic ~150 MHz trace shown.
-Principally located at the boost convertor inductor and output capacitor.
-A future iteration will attempt to improve the full load performance somewhat by additionally targeting the output filters performance during full load.
+Principally located at the boost convertor inductor and boost convertor output filter capacitor.
+A future iteration will attempt to improve the full load performance by additionally targeting the output filters performance during full load.
 At ~ 5 cm from the device no appreciable H-Field signal was evident.
 Note the trace recorded with the device connected to a passive load frame.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">